 Jennifer Corey, M.S., CCC-SLP, Clinic Manager and Senior Speech-Language Pathologist

 Jennifer is the Clinic Manager at UCLL, guiding all of the speech-language programs and the daily operations of the clinic, including the U-M Aphasia Program (UMAP).
 She has been a Senior SLP at UCLL since 2008.
 She received her Master’s degree in Speech-Language Pathology from McGill University in Montreal.
 She has also held roles in acute care, outpatient, and subacute rehabilitation and has worked with clients across the lifespan.
-She holds a Certificate of Clinical Competence through ASHA, and she is currently licensed to practice in both Michigan and Florida.
+She holds a Certificate of Clinical Competence through ASHA, and she is currently licensed to practice in Michigan, Florida and California.

 Mimi Block, M.S., CCC-SLP, Senior Speech-Language Pathologist